 To get an accurate valuation on a specific model check out our valuation tool...

 In this review

-- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but hybrid powertrain isn’t the most exciting
+- 2Engines, performance and driveThe Toyota Corolla has an impressive chassis, but its hybrid powertrain isn’t the most exciting

 - 4Interior, design and technologyThe Corolla looks the part and is well made, plus the new infotainment is a definite improvement over the old set-up

-- 6Reliability and SafetyCorolla build quality is excellent, along with a five-star safety rating
+- 6Reliability and SafetyCorolla build quality is excellent, while customers are impressed with top safety levels